 - Thinking it will feel natural and easy to connect – Look, honestly it often feels inconvenient to pause and be present with my kids.
 I am being drawn away from whatever task I’m doing, I just want a few moments to myself, I’m not ready right now – yeah, it frequently feels inconvenient.
 That really surprised me.

-And finally – Not realizing that connection is a habit.
+And the biggest connection mistake: not realizing that connection is a habit.

 And when we practice this being present, this connection over and over, something magical happens.